 The Southeast Zone is a stone’s throw from the island’s high-tech parks, the international airport, golf clubs, the two Penang bridges (that connect the island to the mainland), and some of Penang’s largest shopping malls.

-There is a wide variety of business-class hotels to choose from, as well as convention centres including the Subterranean Penang International Convention and Exhibition Centre (SPICE) and the Penang Waterfront Convention Centre, which is scheduled for completion in 2017.
+There is a wide variety of business-class hotels to choose from, as well as convention centres including the Subterranean Penang International Convention and Exhibition Centre (SPICE) and the Penang Waterfront Convention Centre, which is scheduled for completion in a few years’ time.